GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2020-06-03-reducing-lists-with-multiple-data-types-kotlin.md

 }
 ```

 We can explcitly convert the moon number back into an integer directly in our reduce method.
+As if by magic this suddenly gets the compiler to recognise our item as a number again, giving us the ability to do what we need whilst handling multiple data types in the list.